-Each of Mr. Barry, Mr. Broenniman and Dr. Shah is an independent director as that term is defined by NASDAQ Stock Market Rule 5605(a)(2).
+Mr. Broenniman, Ms. Johnson and Drs.
+Fisher and Shah are independent directors as that term is defined by NASDAQ Stock Market Rule 5605(a)(2).
 We currently have a compensation committee, a nominating and corporate governance committee and an audit committee.
-Of the members of our Board of Directors, each of Mr. Barry, Mr. Broenniman and Dr. Shah meets the NASDAQ Stock Market's independence standards for members of such committees.
+Of the members of our Board of Directors, Mr. Broenniman, Ms. Johnson and Drs.
+Fisher and Shah all meet the NASDAQ Stock Market's independence standards for members of such committees.